iods/meatball/README.md

 make {linux, osx}
 ```

-Once the installation is complete, use CTRL+SHIFT+V in the terminal window to
-activate the virtual environment (`source venv/bin/activate` was copied during setup).
+Activate the virtual environment with `source venv/bin/activate` or paste it from the clipboard.

 > Minimum Python version required is 3.6